-- VPS hosting has greater flexibility the shared hosting, an easy example would be that you can make different server configuration that you might need for a custom website.
+- VPS hosting has greater flexibility the shared hosting.
+An easy example would be making different server configurations that you might need for a custom website.

-If there is a package with the hosting provider called backups, please buy it, it will help you a lot on the long run, or at least do your own backups and keep them secured of server.
+If there is a package with the hosting provider called backups, please buy it.
+It will help you a lot in the long run, or at least do your backups and keep them secured offline.

-- do one backup every single month, name it with the day-month-year and save it somewhere safe of server.
+- Do one backup every month, name it with the day-month-year and save it somewhere safe offline.

-- mandatory, backup entire website, before you update anything on the website, eighter if it’s a plugin you trust or a server configuration, your scripts/theme/plugins can fall and break your website for a simple misconfiguration.
+- Mandatory, backup the entire website before you update anything on the website.
+Eighter if it’s a plugin you trust or a server configuration, your scripts/theme/plugins can fall and break your website for a simple misconfiguration.

-- do a backup immediately after you finished your updates and check each different type of page to check if all works as expected, if not, restore from the backup, and as somebody to take a look into it on a localserver.
+- Do a backup immediately after you finish your updates and check each different type of page to check if all works as expected; if not, restore from the backup and as somebody to take a look into it on a local server.